josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🫀_pathologising_sensitivity.md

 ## 🏮 Footer

-*Pathologising Sensitivity* is a living node of the Polaris Protocol.
+*🫀 Pathologising Sensitivity* is a living node of the Polaris Protocol.
 It documents how empathy and responsiveness are reframed as liability — a tactic that neutralises survivor credibility by turning perception into pathology.

 > 📡 Cross-references: